 After someone has hit your parked car in Michigan, you should get his or her: (1) name; (2) address; (3) phone; (4) email address; (5) license plate number; (6) insurance company name and policy number; and (7) driver’s license number.
 Also, you need to get witnesses’ names and contact information.

-Someone hit my parked car and left, now what?
+In Michigan, someone hit my parked car and left, now what?

-If someone hit your parked car and left, that is a violation of the Michigan hit-and-run law.
+In Michigan, if someone hit your parked car and left, that is a violation of the Michigan hit-and-run law.
 Anyone who causes vehicle damage in an accident “upon public or private property that is open to travel by the public” must remain and provide information to the other drivers and the police.
 (MCL 257.618(1))

 Leaving the scene of an accident “that results in damage to a vehicle” is a misdemeanor, punishable by not more than 90 days in jail or a $100 fine or both.
 (MCL 257.618(2))

-Someone hit my parked car and left a note, now what?
+In Michigan, someone hit my parked car and left a note, now what?

-If someone hit your parked car and left a note, that is likely a violation of the Michigan hit-and-run law.
+In Michigan, if someone hit your parked car and left a note, that is likely a violation of the Michigan hit-and-run law.
 However, the violation may be mitigated (by a court) if the note includes the following information: (1) the driver’s and owner’s name and address; (2) plate number; and (3) driver’s license number.
 (MCL 257.619)

 What if I was inside of it?